-About 6 years ago, I wanted to somehow bring mothers together.
-To go through our own wonderful and hard journey's of motherhood.
-I began getting discouraged when I would hear a few speak unkindly about other moms, or speak unkindly about their own children.
-I believe every mother and woman who wants to desperately be a mother, goes through difficult times, and sacred times.
+Some years ago, I wanted to somehow bring mothers together.
 So I began organizing a group for other mothers to learn from each other.
 It is through the website Power of Moms. (and it's linked on my homepage) In that group I have made many close friends and have loved learning from them.

 With that I want to share just 3 principles that have reminded me how to always enjoy motherhood- the good and the harder times too.

 Every moment that comes your way.
 The difficult ones -try to learn from them.
 The wonderful ones- relish them, and the sacred ones that come - hold on to them.
 For one day they will not be little anymore.
 They will grow, and they will grow too fast.
 You will miss the times you had with them, the little things they do and say- but the more you just pause and savor the moment the more gratitude you feel for your children and how you were blessed to be their mother.
 I've learned along the way that it takes work to be busy, to do all the chores required- the laundry, the shopping, bedtimes, nap times etc. , But it takes more work to slow down and enjoy those times.
 And while I am far from perfect at this, I do know the times I have slowed down, I have truly enjoyed the moment- whatever laundry piles may be looming or pile of dishes are in the sink.